-While planning a route or after your route has been saved, you can input custom cues to alert riders of Points of Interest (POIs) and other features of the route like “Start long climb”, “Beware of train tracks”, or additional navigation cues such as “Make a U-Turn”.
+As a Premium subscriber, you can input custom cues while planning or editing routes to alert riders of Points of Interest (POIs) and other features of the route like “start long climb”, “beware of train tracks”, or additional navigation cues such as “make a U-Turn”.

 While using the mobile app on iPhone or Android, custom cues will be read using Voice Navigation along with all the other cues.